 4. Spend Time Reflecting On What Bothers You

-Not only do you suffer for longer but the end result is nowhere near to being as clean as compared to when you pulled the strip off with force and purpose.
+Not only do you suffer for longer, but the end result is nowhere near being as clean as compared to when you pulled the strip off with force and purpose.

-Avoidance is the best way to a slow death.
+Avoidance is the best way to slow death.